 Blind ferrets are perfectly able to get around the house – just make sure you don’t move your furniture around to confuse your little friend!
 They can also get frightened if you startle them, so if you know you have a blind ferret in the family, be very gentle in your movements when you play with him or her.

-More about eye problems in ferrets can be found in these articles …
+More information about Cataracts and Blindness in Ferrets can be found here …

 Trauma and Disease Threaten Ferret Eyes and Lives by Rebecca Sweat (Veterinary Practice News)